Serpentine Belt Tensioner

 Serpentine Belt Tensioner at 1A Auto

-Replacing your vehicle’s serpentine belt tensioner assembly may be easier than you think, and can usually be done with basic hand tools.
+Replacing your vehicle’s serpentine belt tensioner assembly may be easier than you think and can usually be done with basic hand tools.
 Some applications may require using a special serpentine belt tensioner tool for accessing the tensioner bolt to relieve belt tension, which is necessary to remove the belt.
 For the most part, the process can be as simple as loosening tensioner bolt and sliding the belt off.
 To reinstall the belt, it's a good idea to follow a serpentine belt diagram specific to your vehicle so that the belt is reinstalled on the pulleys correctly.